 When a couple with a growing family buys a house on the Westside of Los Angeles, it normally wouldn't make headlines.
 But when that couple is Beyoncé and Jay-Z, it captures the world's attention.
-In 2017, the superstars ended months of speculation and bought an $88-million, 30,000 square-foot mansion in the ritzy Bel-Air neighborhood.
+In 2017, the superstars ended months of speculation and bought an $88-million, 30,000 square-foot mansion in Bel-Air.
 Longtime residents of Los Angeles, Bey (a native of Houston) and Jay (born in Brooklyn) moved into an ultra modern compound with six buildings totalling 8 bedrooms, 11 bathrooms, four outdoor swimming pools, and a full-sized basketball court.

 But the world-famous couple aren't recluses.
-They're frequently spotted around L.A., often with their adorable kids, daughter Blue Ivy and their twins, Rumi and Sir.
-Even if you never buy a mega-mansion, you can still eat and dress like Beyoncé.
+They're frequently spotted around L.A., often with their kids, daughter Blue Ivy and their twins, Rumi and Sir.
+Even if you never buy a mega-mansion, you can still dine and dress like Beyoncé.
 Here are some of the Queen's favorite places in Los Angeles.

 Beauty & Essex